 The people that sign up for your website are the ones most interested in the work that you do.
 Think about the websites you’ve signed up for, there was a reason you committed to this step: updates, improved customer service, or to participate in discussions.
 There are many things members can do when they join your community, such as follow other members, like and comment on posts, and instantly receive email notifications when you share an update.
 For you, the benefits of this are highly worthwhile too.
 A member’s area allows you to see everyone’s shared information: their contact details, the discussion they have participated in, and what interests they are following.
 You will get to know your community on a personal level and be able to expand your marketing efforts the right way to the right audience.

 Content is king, especially when it comes to user engagement.
 This means that starting a blog full of expert tips and your opinions on the latest industry trends are likely to entice readers to contact you, debate, argue and eventually engage more with your brand and website.
 A blog is also a great place to leave a lasting impression by inspiring, educating, entertaining, building trust, and establishing yourself as an expert in your field.
 (To get started, make sure you read through this guide on how to start a blog.)
-The best part of it all: when you use the proper SEO for bloggers techniques, this online version of a diary can help you increase your chances of entering the page-one ranking on Google for specific keyword searches.
+The best part of it all: when you use the proper SEO techniques, this online version of a diary can help you increase your chances of entering the page-one ranking on Google for specific keyword searches.